 Our Houston DOHSA Attorneys Can Help You Seek Justice for Your Loved One

 If you are the family member of a maritime worker killed at sea, our highly esteemed Houston DOHSA attorneys are here to discuss the details of your case and provide professional advice on how to move forward with your claim.
 The Houston-based Ammons Law Firm has been defending the rights of injured maritime workers and their families for more than 20 years.
-We know the devastating impact the death of a loved one can have on a family and are prepared to utilize every bit of our legal skills, experience and resources to obtain a settlement that fully provides for your financial needs.
+We know the devastating impact the death of a loved one can have on a family and are prepared to utilize all of our legal skills, experience and resources to obtain a favorable settlement for our clients.

 Don’t delay seeking help.
 The statute of limitations for filing a DOHSA lawsuit is three years.
 Call us today to schedule a free, confidential consultation.
 We work on a contingency basis, which means there are no up-front costs to you, and we do not get paid until and unless we win your case.